colesmcintosh/script-sleuth/README.md

 ### Prerequisites

-Before you can run this script, you'll need to have the following installed on your machine:
+Before you can run this program, you'll need to have the following installed on your machine:

 - Python 3.8 or higher
 - pip (Python's package installer)